RosanaFSS/Data-Visualization/README.md

 Superstore sample dataset

 ### Project 3, _Design a Data Dashboard Final Project_
-Development of a complete dashboad adding color, annotations, interactivity and making it production ready Tableau & Alteryx
+Development of a complete dashboard adding color, annotations, interactivity and making it production ready Tableau & Alteryx
 Superstore sample dataset
 It is available at https://public.tableau.com/profile/rosana7921#!/vizhome/SalesRockPerformance/Performance

 ### Project 4, _Build a Data Story Midterm Project_
-Structuring a data story, practice defininf problem statement and analyses plan to do Movies Metadata IMdB
+Structuring a data story, practice defining problem statement and analyses plan to do Movies Metadata IMdB